-- System Default (default) - Review
+- System Default (default)

+- Review

-No Review
+- No Review

+Rules

-Execution Rules are the criteria that the content must meet for ControlPoint to apply the associated Action
+Execution are the criteria that the content must meet for ControlPoint to apply the associated Action

-Add Criteria

-Begin Group creates a group of conditions and specifies whether all, any, or none must be met.
+- Add Criteria - Begin Group creates a group of conditions and specifies whether all, any, or

+ControlPoint (5.6.1) Page 89 of 197 none must be met.

-Repository Create Date
+- Repository Create Date

-Repository Last Modified Date
+- Repository Last Modified Date

-Document Create Date
+- Document Create Date

-∘ File Type
+- File Type

-- 5. In the Settings section, specify the following options: - Assign Policy selects whether to enable the policy for assignment, and specifies when it will be available for assignment using the Date Options field. - Execute Policy selects whether the ControlPoint Engine checks the policy for items to execute. - Schedule Plan selects how frequently ControlPoint checks the policy for items to execute.
-The default values are: - High runs every 10 minutes - Normal runs every four hours.
-The default is Normal. - Low runs every 24 hours
+- 5. In the Settings section, specify the following options:

+- Assign Policy selects whether to enable the policy for assignment, and specifies when it will be available for assignment using the Date Options field.

+- Execute Policy selects whether the ControlPoint Engine checks the policy for items to execute.

+- Schedule Plan selects how frequently ControlPoint checks the policy for items to execute.
+The default values are:

+- High runs every 10 minutes

+- Normal runs every four hours.
+The default is Normal.

+- Low runs every 24 hours

-See Schedule plans, on page 148 for more details.
+See Schedule plans, on page 144 for more details.

 - Compliance Policy selects whether to include the policy in the Overall Compliance metric for Managed repositories. - Priority determines the priority of the policy, which ControlPoint uses during automatic conflict resolution.
-See Automatically resolve conflicts, on page 115 - Policy Approver Email Address selects the email address of the policy approvers to be notified about the review before the policy execution. - Temp location defines the shared network directory that is used for storing temporary files for Secure, Declare, or Declare in Place policy phases.
+See Automatically resolve conflicts, on page 111 - Policy Approver Email Address selects the email address of the policy approvers to be notified about the review before the policy execution. - Temp location defines the shared network directory that is used for storing temporary files for Secure, Declare, or Declare in Place policy phases.
 For more information, see Define a temporary location for each policy, on the next page - 6.
-(Optional) In the Properties section, click Add to associate any properties and values that are appropriate for the policy. - 7.
-(Optional) In the Assign To section, click Add to select IDOL categories.
+(Optional) In the Properties section, click Add to associate any properties and values that are appropriate for the policy. - (Optional) In the Assign To section, click Add to select IDOL categories.
 The policy will be assigned content associated with the selected categories. - 8.
 When you finish adding phases, click OK.